 LaunchX is a four-week residential summer program during which students grow their entrepreneurial skills and mindset through designing and launching a real business of their own.
 In fact, this experience connects students to many of the best entrepreneurial networks and leaders across campus for instruction and best practices.
 Following, it teaches the MIT culture of Mens et Manus – mind and hand.

-Firstly, just apply early!
-According to LaunchX, “Early admissions candidates are able to find out their admissions status in advance of the regular admissions candidates.
+Firstly, for all top STEM summer programs, just apply early!
+According to LaunchX, “Early admissions candidates are able to find out their admissions status in advance of regular admissions candidates.
 Also, applying early allows you to be compared against a smaller pool of candidates with a typically higher yield of acceptance.”

 - Students in grades 9-12

-- Candidates who show initiative, action-orientation, coachability, and a fit with our values.
-Essentially, we look for students who show to us that they have what it takes to become successful entrepreneurs.
+- Candidates who show initiative, action orientation, coachability, and a fit with our values.
+Essentially, we look for students who show us that they have what it takes to become successful entrepreneurs.

 - No minimum grade or activity involvement requirements